Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details

 ~ William Shakespeare, Hamlet, 1609

 Our own fiery star, the Sun, burns with a true constancy, but flips in its magnetic affections following an 11 year solar cycle and flips polarity - the Sun's north and south poles switch places.
 Giant eruptions on the Sun, such as solar flares and coronal mass ejections, also increase during this period causing a sort of "solar storm," the effects of which are felt on Earth.
 The solar storm of 1859 (also known as the Carrington Event) was a powerful geomagnetic solar storm during solar cycle 10 (1855–1867).
-A solar coronal mass ejection hit Earth's magnetosphere and induced one of the largest geomagnetic storms on record, September 1–2, 1859. causing strong auroral displays and wreaking havoc with telegraph systems.
+A solar coronal mass ejection hit Earth's magnetosphere and induced one of the largest geomagnetic storms on record, September 1–2, 1859, causing strong auroral displays and wreaking havoc with telegraph systems!
 A solar storm of this magnitude occurring today would cause widespread electrical disruptions, blackouts and damage due to extended outages of the electrical grid.
-A solar storm with this sort of potential passed Earth's orbit in 2012 without striking the planet, missing by only nine days!
+One such solar storm with this sort of potential passed Earth's orbit in 2012 without striking the planet, missing by only nine days!
 Solar weather activity has been heating up lately and can be monitored here: https://www.swpc.noaa.gov/products/3-day-forecast ☀️

 A solar flare is a sudden flash of increased brightness, usually observed near the sun's surface.
 Flares are often, but not always, accompanied by a coronal mass ejection.
 The flare ejects clouds of electrons, ions, and atoms along with the electromagnetic waves through the Sun's corona into outer space.